UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-#### **Whole array analisis**
+#### **Whole array analysis**

-The analisis we've done until now would be very tedious to repeat for each patient or day.
+The analysis we've done until now would be very tedious to repeat for each patient or day.
-Luckily, we've been telling you that matlab is used to thinking in terms of arrays.
+Luckily, we've learnt that matlab is used to thinking in terms of arrays.
-Surely then, it must be possible to get the mean of each patient or each day in one go.
+Surely it must be possible to get the mean of each patient or each day in one go.
 It is definitely tempting to simply call the mean on the array, so let's try it:
 ```matlab
 >> x=mean(patient_data);